celo-org/celo-monorepo/packages/docs/developer-resources/contractkit/migrating-to-contractkit-v1.md

 # Migrating to ContractKit v1.0.0

 cLabs recently released ContractKit version 1.0.0.
-This document explains the key differences and shows you how you can start using the updated package.
+In it, the original ContractKit package has been split into several separate packages that all make up the Celo SDK.
+This document explains the key differences and shows you how you can start using the updated SDK.

 If you are using a previous version of ContractKit, you can continue using that version and you will only need to make the following changes when you upgrade.